Gabriella439/slides/namespaced-debruijn/slides.md

 # Universal quantification

-Morte and Dhall also support polymorphism, but it's explicit
+Morte and Dhall also support polymorphism (a.k.a. "universal quantification")

+However, type abstraction and type application are explicit (unlike Haskell)

 For example, here how you define and use the identity function in Dhall: